Papohaku, Halawa, remote access, water quality, and what to know before visiting Hawaii's most authentic island

 Do not swim at Papohaku.
 The beach is magnificent for walking, sunsets, and solitude.
 The Papohaku Beach Park has camping, restrooms, and picnic areas.
 It's one of the best places in Hawaii to sit alone and watch the ocean without another tourist in sight.

 The nearby Moʻomomi Beach (accessible by dirt road) has similar dramatic scenery and is a nesting site for sea turtles.
-Same story: beautiful to visit, not safe for swimming.
+Same story: beautiful to visit, not recommended for swimming.

 Full guide: Papohaku Beach page